 Provide information regarding any risks which you identified in the Checklist portion of this section.
 Explain what steps you have taken to identify, evaluate and measure these risks.
-Maximum 5,600 characters.
+Observe the maximum of 10,000 characters.

-- Use the guidelines Mitigating Economic and/or Geopolitical Risks in Sensitive Research Projects: A Tool for University Researchers to develop this section. - Use the headings in the checklist to organize this section. - Describe how the research team has created a plan for mitigating risks. - Provide a detailed explanation of how the research team will approach each potential risk identified in the checklist, e.g., specific steps to reduce or remove the risk entirely, timelines for implementation, and how you plan to monitor effectiveness.
+- Use the guidelines Mitigating Economic and/or Geopolitical Risks in Sensitive Research Projects: A Tool for University Researchers to develop this section. - Use the headings in the checklist to organize this section. - Describe how the research team has created a plan for mitigating risks.

+Provide a detailed explanation of how the research team will approach each potential risk identified in the checklist, e.g., specific steps to reduce or remove the risk entirely, timelines for implementation, and how you plan to monitor effectiveness.

-Last updated: December 3, 2021 (AP)
+Last updated: July 6, 2023 (AD, ED)